NethServer/docs/administrator-manual/en/accounts.rst

 * Local Samba 4 Active Directory Domain Controller
 * Remote Active Directory (both Microsoft and Samba)

-The root user can configure any type of accounts provider from the :guilabel:`Users & Groups` page.
+Only the root user can configure an account provider from the :guilabel:`Users & Groups` page.
+Configuration of the account provider cannot be delegated.

 Be aware of the following rule about account providers: